|Nutritional Guidelines (per serving)|

 Serve right way with hot Chapati (Indian flatbread) and your favorite Daal (lentils).

-You can also make Aaloo Shapoo Chi Bhaaji with boiled potatoes.
+- You can also make Aaloo Shapoo Chi Bhaaji with boiled potatoes.
 This will speed up the cooking process.
 Boil the potatoes until they are just shy of being fully cooked.
 This way they finish cooking in the pan with the other ingredients.
-I always leave on the skins after the potatoes are boiled, to retain as much nutrition as possible.